spooozy/pet-phone-book/docs/CONTRIBUTING.md

     - Projects - link PR to the project.
 With this, the PR card will appear on the task board;
     - Reviewers - select the people who will check PR.
 Choose the number of reviewers depending on the task.

-1. Before sending, check that the display is correct using the buttons "Write" and "Preview".
+1. Before sending PR, check whether markdown is displayed correctly using the "Write" and "Preview" buttons.
 Please correct any inaccuracies.
 1. Click on the green "Create pull request" button.
 1. After creating a PR, return to the task board.
 A card with a description of the new PR will appear in the "Backlog" column.
 Move it from the "Backlog" to the "In Review".
 Leave the task card in the "In Progress".

-### How to review a pull request
+### How to review a PR

 A check is required before merging to protect the `main`.
 Request a [review on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) after creating PR.